bassman5/maven-concordion-reporting-plugin/README.md

         </plugins>
     </reporting>

+You can put the reporting section in the module that contains the Concordion report or in it's parent pom.
+If the Concordion report directory or index files cannot be found, the report will be skipped, and an info log message tells you the report is skipped.

 Configuration
 -------------

     <concordionDir>${basedir}/target/concordion</concordionDir>
-This is the directory defined in the build section, where the Concordion files can be found
+The directory defined in the build section, where the Concordion files can be found.

     <concordionIndexFile>acceptanceTests/AcceptanceTests.html</concordionIndexFile>
-This is the top level html index file which will be the link you will be taken to from the Project Reports->Concordion menu
+The top level html index file which will be the link you will be taken to from the Project Reports->Concordion menu

 Other Uses
 ==========